-He devoted himself to reducing the temptations the Romans were exposed to: he abolished the Lotto, he severely punished the prostitutes who did not give up their trade, he limited the use of wigs and luxury suits.
+He devoted himself to reducing the temptations the Romans were exposed to: he abolished the Lotto, he punished prostitutes who did not give up their trade, he limited the use of wigs and luxury suits.

 He left the management of state affairs and appointments to Niccolo Coscia, an assistant he had in Benevento; unfortunately the man he trusted was a scoundrel who was only interested in profiting from his position.

-Corruption and simony impoverished the Papal State and diminished the authority of the pope at a time when the great European countries were moving towards more effective and just administration practices.
+Corruption and simony impoverished the Papal State and diminished the authority of the Pope at a time when the great European countries were moving towards more effective and just administration practices.

 Pasquino was not so gentle with Pope Benedict XIII: Pi¨ che amator di santi/protettor di briganti (more than lover of saints/(he was a) protector of brigands).
-At the pope's death in February 1730 the Romans tried to apprehend Coscia, but he had already fled the city and returned to Benevento.
+At the Pope's death in February 1730 the Romans tried to apprehend Coscia, but he had already fled the city and returned to Benevento.